LLNL/Caliper/doc/sphinx/AnnotationAPI.rst

 ................................

 Code-region annotations mark and name user-defined source code regions.
-Caliper exports the region names in the `annotation` attribute.
+Caliper exports the region names in the `region` attribute.
 Annotated code regions must be properly nested (see `Nesting`_).